-The 2016 vintage was Awarded a Gold Medal and 96 points at the 2018 Decanter World Wine Awards (click link for details).
+The 2016 vintage (now all gone, alas) was awarded a Gold Medal and 96 points at the 2018 Decanter World Wine Awards (click link for details).

 For other 2018 DWWA winners, click here.

 La Voûte comes from a relatively new appellation called Touraine Chenonceaux, which was created in 2011 after 20 years in the making.
 Chenonceaux is known for the majestic Château de Chenonceau, featured on the La Voûte label.
 The wines are from selected parcels of vines located in Touraine.
 The Sauvignon Blanc is often not released until May following the vintage, spending around seven months on its lees to add weight, texture and complexity.